How the Programme Works

 Keep track of your mentoring contribution by recording:

-- Mentees’ main goals and how they were supported.
+- The main goal of the mentorship and how the mentees were supported.

 - Examples of tools, strategies, or activities introduced to mentees.